vbillys/writing/IROSPaper-TENCON.md

 # Experimentation and Results

 The people detection, tracking, and pursuit algorithm has been tested both indoor and outdoor.
-In the experiment presented in this paper, ISERA 2D Lidar on board has $180$ degree towards the front of the robot, which gives $720$ sampling points with $0.25$ degree separating each point.
+The 2D Lidar has $180$ degree towards the front of the robot, which gives $720$ sampling points with $0.25$ degree separating each point.
 The observation of clusters for leg detection is limited to be within $5$ meters.
 Cluster size is limited to be within $0.07m - 0.2m$ and consist more than 4 sampling points.
-Clusters would be classified as legs if the confidence exceed a cut off threshold of $0.5$.For the pursuit controller, the area in front of the robot are divided into $72$ bucket zones.
+Clusters would be classified as legs if the confidence exceed a cut off threshold of $0.5$.
+For the pursuit controller, the area in front of the robot are divided into $72$ bucket zones.

 \begin{figure*}[!t]
 \centering